ted-tanner/entries-backend/Readme.md

 * Implement budget sharing (add/remove user from budget db utils are already in place)

 * There is a CVE in a dependency for the `argonautica` crate.
 Remove `argonautica` and call the C library directly.

+* Make sure DB VARCHAR(256) is large enough to hold tokens of any size

 * Editing budget shouldn't allow for changing categories.
 Handle that in separate endpoint
 * Endpoints for editing, adding, and deleting categories for a budget.
 Perhaps this should be done with a single endpiont that edits the categories for a given budget and accepts a list of all the categories and does the necessary replacements (the edit/add/delete can be separate functions in DB utils, but they should be able to handle multiple at a time to avoid the N+1 queries problem)?
 A few things that need to be accounted for: